tarwn/lessthandot-hugo/blogs/content/posts/2011-09-25-aggregates-with-multiple-tables.md

   - Data Modelling and Design

 ---
 In this blog post I would like to touch a very common problem which often trips up newbies and even serious SQL Professionals.
 I wanted to write this blog post for quite some time, but always put it aside.
-However, just a few days ago I have been dealing with this problem at my work place, so I believe it&#8217;s time to discuss the problem.
+However, just a few days ago I have been dealing with this problem at my work place, so I believe it's time to discuss the problem.

-For the discussion let&#8217;s consider AdventureWorks database SalesOrderHeader and SalesOrderDetail tables.
-To illustrate the problem, let&#8217;s assume that returns are handled in a different table with a structure very similar to SalesOrderDetail.
-And let&#8217;s assume there are about 20 percent of returns (the business must not be doing too well!).
+For the discussion let's consider AdventureWorks database SalesOrderHeader and SalesOrderDetail tables.
+To illustrate the problem, let's assume that returns are handled in a different table with a structure very similar to SalesOrderDetail.
+And let's assume there are about 20 percent of returns (the business must not be doing too well!).

-Ok, to create the returns table in the Sales schema let&#8217;s use the following code:
+Ok, to create the returns table in the Sales schema let's use the following code:

 ```sql
 SELECT IDENTITY(INT) AS ReturnID, D.LineTotal AS ReturnTotal, D.ProductID, D.OrderQty, D.UnitPrice, D.SalesOrderID